Firesphere/silverstripe-solr-search/docs/16-Known-issues.md

 Then, add the `solr` user to the `apache` group (or `www-data`) And the other way around, add apache to solr.

-Change the ownership of the whole `YourCoreName` folder to `solr:solr`.
+Change the ownership of the whole `YourCoreName` folder to `solr:apache`.

 Change the permissions on `YourCoreName/conf` to be `777`.